 Secondly, if you are not at fault, it will pay for :

+The information above is a courtesy translation and the information is subject to change.
 You may learn more and read the conditions of the insurance in Spanish by visiting the Seguro del Usuario page on Caminos y Puentes website.

 Green Angels - ángeles Verdes